QUEEN’S UNIVERSITY ANNOUNCES NOVEL DRUG DELIVERY SYSTEM WITH POTENTIAL TO REDUCE RATES OF HIV

-Queen's University Belfast is playing a central role in an international consortium that has announced the development of a patch delivery system which will lower the chances of infection for those at very high risk of HIV.
+Queen’s University Belfast is playing a central role in an international consortium that hasannounced the development of a patch delivery system which will lower the chances of infection for those at very high risk of HIV.

-HIV pre-exposure prophylaxis (or PrEP) is when people at very high risk of HIV take HIV medicines daily to lower their chances of getting infected.
+HIV pre-exposure prophylaxis (or PrEP) is when people at very high risk for HIV take HIV medicines daily to lower their chances of getting infected.
 PrEP can stop HIV from taking hold and spreading throughout the body.

 The collaborators will work with women and healthcare workers in Kenya, South Africa and Uganda to design a microarray patch product that meets their needs.